Generative Neural Operators through Diffusion Last Layer: Uncertainty Quantification and Probabilistic Surrogates

 \subsection{Classical Probabilistic Surrogates}

-A deterministic surrogate, which relies on a point estimate of $\theta$, cannot convey predictive uncertainty or indicate when its output may be unreliable.
-To address this limitation, classical uncertainty quantification adopts Bayesian or approximate Bayesian perspectives, where a probabilistic surrogate is constructed by learning a posterior distribution over parameters, $p(\theta \mid \mathcal{D})$.
-Under a well-specified prior and likelihood, posterior inference yields uncertainty-aware predictions through the posterior predictive distribution
+Classical probabilistic surrogates often adopt Bayesian or approximate Bayesian perspectives, where uncertainty is represented through a posterior distribution over parameters, $p(\theta \mid \mathcal{D})$.
+Under a specified prior and likelihood, prediction is performed through the posterior predictive distribution

-In practice, exact Bayesian inference is often intractable for modern neural networks, so scalable approximations are commonly used, including Monte Carlo dropout \cite{Gal16} and deep ensembles \cite{Lakshminarayanan17}.
+Exact Bayesian inference is generally intractable for modern neural networks, so scalable approximations such as Monte Carlo dropout \cite{Gal16} and deep ensembles \cite{Lakshminarayanan17} are commonly used.

-While these approaches primarily capture \emph{epistemic} uncertainty through parameter uncertainty, they often do not explicitly model \emph{aleatoric} uncertainty, the intrinsic randomness in the conditional output distribution.
-Moreover, their uncertainty estimates are not necessarily well-calibrated and may require post-hoc calibration techniques \cite{Guo17, Kuleshov18}.
-As a result, they can be limited when the target variability is irreducible and strongly non-Gaussian, which is common in stochastic PDE settings.
+These approaches primarily represent epistemic uncertainty through parameter uncertainty, while aleatoric uncertainty is typically mediated by the assumed likelihood model.
+As a result, the form of intrinsic variability is often prescribed rather than learned directly as a rich conditional output distribution.
+Moreover, the resulting uncertainty estimates may require post hoc calibration \cite{Guo17, Kuleshov18}.
+These limitations are especially relevant in stochastic PDE settings, where the conditional solution distribution can be spatially structured and strongly non Gaussian.